 What Are the Reasons for Itchy Ears in Menopause?

 This has an impact on the skin and also on the ear cavity’s lining.
-It makes the ears appear dry, increasing itchiness in the inner lining.
-Besides itchiness, low estrogen levels can lead to other problems.
-These include ringing ears, earaches, hot ears, etc.
+It causes the ears to become dry, increasing pruritus in the inner lining.
+Besides this, low estrogen can lead to other problems.
+These include ringing ears, earaches, hot ears, etc. Though I never faced any alarming ear troubles that needed to be mentioned, my sister often complained of ringing and itchy ears, mainly after her mid-40s.

 Ear Problems One Can Face In Menopause

-As mentioned above, menopause not only leads to itchy ears but will trigger other conditions, too.
+As mentioned above, menopause not only causes itchy ears but will trigger other conditions, too.
 Let us take a look at each one of them.

 - Ringing ears, medically called tinnitus, is one condition that could intensify when there is a drop in the levels of estrogen.
 However, knowing that a spike in these hormone levels may even result in ringing ears is essential.
-That’s why pregnant women are thrice more susceptible to ear infections than those who aren’t pregnant.
+That’s why pregnant women are thrice more susceptible to ear ailments than those who aren’t pregnant.
 Hormonal changes in menopause affect blood pressure and blood flow, further aggravating the condition.
 Most women may go through ringing years during the menopause transition phase, which begins when a woman is 40-44.
+When you have noisy ears, it’s quite an uncomfortable feeling indeed.

 - When you often find your ears blocked in your 40s and 50s, you could blame it on the changing estrogen levels.
 As the membranes become dried, they lose their ability to regulate the ear’s wax production.
 This may cause the ears to produce increased amounts of wax.
 When you have blocked ears, you could have a higher risk of flu infections.